-Mr. Emerson, PC, OBC, is a corporate director, public policy advisor, and senior advisor to CAI Managers, a private equity fund.
-He has served in the Government of Canada, including as Minister of Foreign Affairs, Minister of International Trade, and Minister of Industry.
+Mr. Emerson, PC, is a corporate director and business and public policy advisor.
+He has served as a minister in the Government of Canada, including as Minister of Foreign Affairs, Minister of International Trade, and Minister of Industry.
 He has also held a number of senior positions in the public service in British Columbia.
-In the private sector, he was president and chief executive officer of Canfor Corporation, president and CEO of the Vancouver International Airport Authority, and chairman and chief executive officer of Canadian Western Bank.

-In addition, Mr. Emerson participates on a number of public policy advisory panels at both the federal and provincial levels.
-Mr. Emerson holds bachelor's and master's degrees in economics from the University of Alberta and a doctorate in economics from Queen's University.
+In the private sector, he was president and CEO of Canfor Corporation, president and CEO of the Vancouver International Airport Authority, and chairman and CEO of Canadian Western Bank.
+In addition to serving on various corporate boards of directors, Mr. Emerson has chaired a number of public policy advisory panels at both the federal and provincial levels.
+He holds bachelor's and master's degrees in economics from the University of Alberta and a doctorate in economics from Queen's University.
 His education and experience have provided him with a breadth of knowledge regarding complex accounting issues.

-As of December 31, 2013, Mr. Emerson owned 5,000 common shares valued at \$329,300 and 15,540 deferred share units valued at \$1,041,498.
+As of December 31, 2014, Mr. Emerson owned 10,000 common shares valued at \$319,300 and 37,842 deferred share units valued at \$1,186,369.